Corrective lens: Single vision

 Single vision lenses correct for only one distance.
 If they correct for far distance, the person must accommodate to see up close.
 If the person cannot accommodate, they may need a separate correction for near distances, or else use a multifocal lens (see below).

 Reading glasses are single vision lenses designed for near work and include over the counter glasses.
 They come in two main styles: full frames, in which the entire lens is made in the reading prescription, and half-eyes, style glasses that sit lower down on the nose.
 Full frame readers must be removed to see distance clearly, while the distance can be clearly viewed over the top of half-eye readers.

 Bifocal

 A bifocal is a lens with two sections, separated by a line (see image to the right).
 Generally, the upper part of the lens is used for distance vision, while the lower segment is used for near vision.
 The area of the lens that caters to near vision is called the add segment.
-There are many different shapes, sizes, and positions for the add segment that are selected for functional differences as well as the visual demands of the patient.
+There are many different shapes, sizes, and positions for the add segment, such as rounded bifocals and D segment bifocals, that are selected for functional differences as well as the visual demands of the patient.
 Bifocals allow people with presbyopia to see clearly at distance and near without having to remove the glasses, which would be required with single vision correction.